 - Jars and rings can be reused, but always use new canning lids when sealing jars.
-Old lids can still be useful for refrigerated and fermented items or storing dehydrated foods.
+Old lids can still be useful for refrigerated items or storing dehydrated foods and dry goods.

 - Store canned goods in a cool, dark place—light can darken food, and heat can lessen the quality.
-For the best flavor and texture, it’s best to eat the food within a year, but as long as the seal holds it will keep much longer.
+For the best flavor and texture, eat the food within a year.
+But as long as the seal holds, it will keep much longer.

 You’ll find lots of information about canning in the recipe posts on this site, as well as in these posts: